aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-5-release-notes/_index.md

 #### Example ####

-The example below demonstrates how to create [ZoomFrame](https://apireference.aspose.com/slides/net/aspose.slides/izoomframe) object with custom image and specified image frame:
+The example below demonstrates how to create [ZoomFrame](https://apireference.aspose.com/slides/net/aspose.slides/izoomframe) object with a custom image and specified image frame:

 ``` csharp
 using (Presentation pres = new Presentation())